Hacking Your Product Leader Career

 - Irv Grousbeck is an entrepreneurship professor at Stanford.
 Irv invented the cable TV industry and also graduated from Amherst College — thirty years ahead of me.
 During one conversation, he looked at me and said, “Gib, can I be honest with you?”
 After a hesitant “yes” from me, he continued, “You seem too nice to be a startup CEO.”
 The feedback resonated with me, and in a single moment, Grousbeck released me from the notion that I had to be CEO before my career ended.

 - In my last few years of career hacking, it took me a bit to get going.
 I took a long walk with Patty McCord (former head of HR at Netflix) and said to her, “I have a hard time finding non-traditional roles.”
 Her reply: “Just tell them what you want.”
 Shortly after that conversation, when recruiters called, I responded, “I’m willing to take on a product leader role, but only if I can work three days a week.”
+(I was able to do this with Life360, Metromile, and NerdWallet for a year at a time, starting in 2016.)

 I have maintained a personal board of directors for fifteen years.
 Here’s what I have learned: